canton7/fuelphp-casset/readme.md

 ```

 This can be particularly useful when you're using some third-party code, and don't have control over where the assets are located.

+Note also that you can add an asset which uses a path which isn't yet defined.
+Casset only requires that the path is defined by the time the file is rendered.

 Globbing
 --------